TryGhost/gscan/README.md

 In addition, an **error** can be marked as **fatal**.
 A **fatal error** means, left unchecked a Ghost publication would throw 500 errors on certain pages because of the detected out-of-date or erroneous code.

 In Ghost, we call GScan on boot.
-If any fatal errors are detected, the blog will not boot.
-In Ghost(Pro) and in Ghost-CLI we call GScan as part of major upgrades.
+If any fatal errors are detected in Ghost(Pro) and in Ghost-CLI we call GScan as part of major upgrades.
 The upgrade will not be allowed to continue if any fatal errors are detected.

 Errors are only marked as **fatal errors** if they would cause errors, and therefore should block a boot or an upgrade.